Tropical Storm Michael will likely slam the US as a hurricane this week

 Hurricanes

-As of 2 p.m.
-Sunday, Tropical Storm Michael was centered about 90 miles south of Cozumel, Mexico, the National Hurricane Center said.
+As of 4 p.m.
+Sunday, Tropical Storm Michael was centered about 130 miles southeast of Cozumel, Mexico, the National Hurricane Center said.

-But it's so big, people 200 miles away from the center are getting hit with tropical-storm-force winds (which are at least 39 mph).
+But it's so big, people 200 miles away from the center are getting hit with tropical-storm-force winds (which have increased to at least 50 mph).

 "Strengthening is forecast during the next several days," the hurricane center said.